QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 :math:`1` is more correlated with the firm’s output than is a type 1 consumer’s.

-This gives consumers of type :math:`2` a motive to hedge second period endowment risk by holding some bonds (these consumers also choose to hold some equity).
+This gives consumers of type :math:`2` a motive to hedge their second period endowment risk by holding bonds (they also choose to hold some equity).

-These outcomes mean that in our setting the pricing functions end up satisfying
+These outcomes mean that the pricing functions end up satisfying

 .. math::